baker371/GW-Releases/lambda/README.md

 - Repo URL
 - Release name
 - Release tag
-- Date & Time of the released
+- Date & Time of the released  OK

 This information is then converted into a json file and stored into an s3 bucket, triggered by a github webhook to an AWS API Gateway.